ShawnCodes/FFD-Student-Ruby-Client/README.md

 To get started, please do the following:

+_First, if you would rather use Javascript than Ruby, switch over to [this](https://github.com/learn-co-curriculum/FFD-Student-JS-Client/) repo!_

 1. Install our nifty **Matrix Manager**
 * Clone down this repo and `cd` into it.
 There are two important files: `app.rb` and `MatrixManager.rb`, but you will mostly code in `app.rb`.
 Run `npm install` to install all dependencies.